vykt/liblain/README.md

 $ gcc -o prog prog.c -lpwu
 ```

-The `-l` option takes the name of the library minus the 'lib' prefix and the '.so' extension.
+The <i>-l</i> option takes the name of the library minus the 'lib' prefix and the '.so' extension.
 In the sources for your program, include the library just as you would include any part of libc:

 ```
 #include <libpwu.h>